 I particularly love the way Word Web Apps works with Skydrive and the way I can switch documents between the web app and the preview desktop version of Word 2013.
 There’s something surreal about having the same document open in two places and having the web app tell me “2 PEOPLE EDITING”.

 It should come as no surprise to learn the Word Web App works well on both versions of Internet Explorer 10 that come as part of WIndows 8.
 And of course you can open and work with documents when using a Windows tablet.

-I was pleasantly surprised when, away from my desk and equipped with just an iPad, I opened a Word Web App document using the iPad SkyDrive app and found it easy to edit.
+I was surprised when, away from my desk and equipped with just an iPad, I opened a Word Web App document using the iPad SkyDrive app.
+It was easy to edit.
 It works better than I expected.

 This opens up new territory for Microsoft, the app makes a first-rate, although basic, iPad word processor.
-I still prefer iA Writer for that job, but I’d be happy to use Word Web App as an on-th-go writing tool.
+I still prefer iA Writer, but I’m happy to use Word Web App as an on-the-go writing tool.